rfshawness/sequence-alignment-problem/README.md

 2. Memory Efficient Solution using Hirschberg's Algorithm
 3. Miniature Version of the BLAST Algorithm (in progress)

+The goal is to apply these algorithms to datasets of sports sequences in order to analyze and predict specific action outcome patterns.

 ## Table of Contents

 - [Introduction](#introduction)